Expo 67: Background

 The idea of hosting the 1967 World Exhibition dates back to 1957.
-"I believe it was Colonel Sevigny who first asked me to do what I could to bring Canada's selection as the site for the international exposition in 1967."
+"I believe it was Colonel Sevigny who first asked me to do what I could to bring Canada's selection as the site for the international exposition in 1967," wrote Prime Minister John Diefenbaker in his memoir.
 Montreal's mayor, Sarto Fournier, backed the proposal, allowing Canada to make a bid to the Bureau International des Expositions (BIE).
 At the BIE's May 5, 1960 meeting in Paris, Moscow was awarded the fair after five rounds of voting that eliminated Austria's and then Canada's bids.
-In April 1962, the Soviets scrapped plans to host the fair because of financial constraints and security concerns.
+In April 1962, however, the Soviets scrapped plans to host the fair because of financial constraints and security concerns.
 Montreal's new mayor, Jean Drapeau, lobbied the Canadian government to try again for the fair, which they did.
 On November 13, 1962, the BIE changed the location of the World Exhibition to Canada, and Expo 67 went on to become the second-best attended BIE-sanctioned world exposition, after the 1900 Exposition Universelle in Paris.
 (It is now fourth, having been surpassed by Osaka (1970) and Shanghai (2010).)

 Several sites were proposed as the main Expo grounds.
 One location that was considered was Mount Royal Park, to the north of the downtown core.
 But it was Drapeau's idea to create new islands in the St. Lawrence river, and to enlarge the existing Saint Helen's Island.
 The choice overcame opposition from Montreal's surrounding municipalities, and also prevented land speculation.
+On March 29, 1963, the location for the World's Fair was officially announced as being Saint Helen's Island.